 (3) On division day, Reserve ↑16921 is vested in the Town of Cambridge.

 (4) The Town of Cambridge is not liable to indemnify the City of Perth for any expenses incurred before division day in connection with land transferred under subsections (2) and (3).

 ”.

-4 On the date as at which this compilation was prepared, the Liquor and Gaming Legislation Amendment Act 2006 s.
-114 had not come into operation.
-It reads as follows:

-“

-114. Amendments relating to the amended title of the Liquor Licensing Act 1988

-The Acts listed in the first column of the Table to this section are amended in the corresponding provisions listed in the second column by deleting “Liquor Licensing Act 1988” and inserting instead —

-“ Liquor Control Act 1988 ”.

-Table